Funding your studies with a scholarship or bursary

 Whether you can get a scholarship or bursary depends on your circumstances.
 So they aren't available to everyone.

-You’ll get this bursary of £750 a year if you’re a full-time undergraduate student from England and your household income is less than £25,000 a year.
+You’ll get this bursary of £750 a year if you’re, a full-time undergraduate student from England, being charged full fees of £9,250, and your household income is £25,000 a year or less.

 You can’t get this bursary if a sponsor (such as an employer or NHS organisation) is paying all or some of your tuition fees.